QLDC's last Full Council Meeting for the year is NOW LIVE on our YouTube channel. A recording will remain available after the livestream concludes.

 Management of odour

-By early October, crews will have finished dredging one of the existing oxidation ponds and draining water from it into the other two ponds on site.
+By Wednesday 30 October, crews will have finished dredging one of the existing oxidation ponds and draining water from it into the other two ponds on site.

 When all water is drained, some older sludge remaining at the bottom of the pond will need approximately four-to-six weeks to dry out before it’s collected and removed.
 While we don’t believe this remaining sludge will smell as it will be older and low in organic content, there is still the possibility of some odour in the area around the facility.